AnahiVera/music-player-react/README.md

 ## Characteristics and functionalities

-The Music Player project is a React application designed to deliver an intuitive and engaging audio experience.
+The Music Player project is a React application that delivers an intuitive and engaging audio experience.
 It features a list of songs fetched from an API, allowing users to play, pause, and navigate between tracks.
 Upon loading the page, the player starts playing the first song by default.
-Additional functionalities include a volume control slider, a shuffle mode for random playback, and a timeline slider to track progress and seek specific parts of a song.
-Styled with a neon gamming aesthetic, the music player blends functionality with a fun design for a modern and user-friendly interface.
+Additional functionalities include a volume control slider, a shuffle mode for random playback, and a timeline slider to track progress and seek specific song parts.
+Styled with a neon gaming aesthetic, the music player blends functionality with a fun design for a modern and user-friendly interface.

 ## Technologies